The key to growth for your business or nonprofit lies in attracting, engaging, and nurturing your audience.

 How do I use the automated tools in my account to support my goals?

 There are lots of possibilities here.
 Let’s go back to the goal posed earlier with wanting to increase revenue.
-Use the automated abandoned cart email to remind a customer that they had items in their shopping cart.
+Use the automated abandoned cart email to remind a customer they have items in their shopping cart.
 This is a hands-off way to bring in a sale which may not have happened.
 Sending an automated birthday email celebrates a customer's special day and there's an opportunity for you to include a coupon, enticing them to do business with you.

 How would you go about improving engagement with an existing audience?
 Context: we are a nonprofit church that's struggling to get people to volunteer.
 Often, I find that churches are sending one email that includes multiple items in a newsletter.